barumau/panlingue/eng/eske_i_jawabe.md

 part of the world.
 They represent also the other languages of that region.

-#### Why the last vowel of words is sometimes different in Pandunia than in language X?
+#### Why the last vowel of words is sometimes different in Panlingue than in language X?

-In Pandunia, words consist of a stem and one or more suffixes.
+In Panlingue, words consist of a stem and one or more suffixes.
 A suffix is a part of word that belongs to the end.
-The final vowel of a word has a grammatical meaning in Pandunia.
+The final vowel of a word has a grammatical meaning in Panlingue.
-That's the basic reason why the final vowels are sometimes different in Pandunia than in other languages.
+That's the basic reason why the final vowels are sometimes different in Panlingue than in other languages.

-The second reason is that Pandunia borrows words from many languages, and often those languages don't agree about the final vowel.
+The second reason is that Panlingue borrows words from many languages, and often those languages don't agree about the final vowel.
 For example the word **supe** (_soup_) ends in -a in Spanish _sopa_, in -u in Japanese スープ or _sūpu_, in -e in German _Suppe_, and not in any vowel in English _soup_.
-So it's not one and the same word but rather an international family of similar words, and Pandunia's **supe** fits perfectly into that family.
+So it's not one and the same word but rather an international family of similar words, and Panlingue's **supe** fits perfectly into that family.

 The third reason is that endings of words change already in many source languages.
-For example, Pandunia word **novi** is borrowed, among others, from Portuguese.
+For example, Panlingue word **novi** is borrowed, among others, from Portuguese.
 In Portuguese, this word has many forms and only the stem nov- remains the same:
 _nov|o, nov|a, nov|os, nov|as, nov|idade, re|nov|ar_...
-So it makes sense to take only the stem and attach our regular Pandunia suffixes to it.
+So it makes sense to take only the stem and attach our regular Panlingue suffixes to it.

 #### Shouldn't "salam" mean "peace"?

 In many languages, expressions of greeting have something to do with peace, health or well-being.
-The origins of Pandunia's word **salam** can be traced back to Semitic triliteral root SLM, which covers a variety of meanings including safety, security, peace and health.
+The origins of Panlingue's word **salam** can be traced back to Semitic triliteral root SLM, which covers a variety of meanings including safety, security, peace and health.
 Likewise the English word _salutation_ (and French greeting _salut_)